SociallyIneptWeeb/AICoverGen/README.md

 ![](images/webui_generate.png?raw=true)

-Local WebUI is still under development and testing, but you can try it out right now on both local and colab!
+WebUI is under constant development and testing, but you can try it out right now on both local and colab!

 ## Colab notebook